Shrewsbury School: Cricket

-Cricket was being played at Shrewsbury at least as long ago as the 1860s.
-A reference was made to an effort to set up a game with Westminster School in 1866 (declined by Westminster) in a House of Commons debate by Jim Prior in 1961.
+Cricket was being played at Shrewsbury at least as long ago as the 1840s, with Charles Calvert, who went on to win a Blue at Cambridge captaining the side between 1842 and 1844.
+The oldest photographic record of a cricket team at the school is from 1868, and a reference was made to an effort to set up a game with Westminster School in 1866 (declined by Westminster) in a House of Commons debate by Jim Prior in 1961.
 Neville Cardus was the school's cricket professional in the early twentieth century.

 Boys' 1st XI season focuses on the Silk Trophy, which competed for by Shrewsbury, Eton, Oundle and an overseas touring side at the end of each summer term.

 The school competes in the HMC Twenty20 having made the finals day each year since 2010, winning the competition in 2011 and 2013.
 The school won the Lord's Taverners Trophy in 2005.

 Old Salopians who have played county cricket include James Taylor, Scott Ellis, Nick Pocock, The Hon.
-Tim Lamb, Ian Hutchinson., Ed Barnard, Steve Leach, Ed Pollock, Dion Holden, Dave Lloyd, George Garret, George Panayi.
+Tim Lamb, Ian Hutchinson., Ed Barnard, Steve Leach, Ed Pollock, Dion Holden, Dave Lloyd, George Garrett and Issy Wong.

 Eton Fives

-Eton Fives is major sport within the school and it has 14 Fives courts.
-At the end of the Lent Term the school competes in the Marsh Insurance National Schools Eton Fives Championships, which are held in rotation at Shrewsbury.
-Highgate and Eton.
+Eton Fives is a major sport within the school, and there are 14 Fives courts.
+At the end of the Lent Term the school competes in the Marsh Insurance National Schools Eton Fives Championships, which are held in rotation at Shrewsbury, Highgate and Eton.

-A world record was set for the longest ever game of fives (at 39 hours of playing) was set in 1989 at the school, this was eclipsed by Uppingham School in 2019.
+A world record was set at the school in 1989 for the longest ever game of fives (at 39 hours of playing); this was eclipsed by Uppingham School in 2019.

 Minor sports

-Minor sports include: shooting, fencing, basketball, golf, equestrian, badminton, swimming, hockey and squash.
+Minor sports include: shooting, fencing, basketball, golf, equestrian, badminton, swimming, hockey, rugby and squash.